Our Partner Agencies

 *Suwannee River Area Health Education Center: (386) 462-1551 – www.srahec.org Provides services that promote health and wellness, prevent disease, and build capacity through professional and community level education.
 Services include meeting planning, CE/CME certification, online and live training for healthcare professional, healthcare students, and community members.
 Community programs include oral health education and tobacco cessation through Tobacco Free Florida AHEC Cessation program.

-*Suwannee Valley 4Cs Head Start / Early Head Start: (386) 754-2222 – www.sv4cs.org Provides free early childhood services through Head Start (ages three to five) and Early Head Start (birth to age three and pregnant women) programs to low income families and over income families with a child with a diagnosed disability.
-The SV4Cs program services include education, health, dental, disabilities, nutrition, social services, mental health and parent involvement.
+*Suwannee Valley 4Cs Head Start / Early Head Start: (386) 754-2222 – www.sv4cs.org provides free early childhood services through Head Start (ages three to five) and Early Head Start (birth to age three and pregnant women) programs to low income families.
+Suwannee Valley 4Cs services include education, health, dental, disabilities, nutrition, social services, mental health and parent engagement.
 Each family must meet certain age and income eligibility requirements.
-Families receiving public assistance, homeless children and children in foster care are automatically eligible
+Families receiving public assistance, homeless children, children in foster care and children with a disability (regardless of family income level) are automatically eligible.

 *Three Rivers Legal Services: (386) 752-5960 – www.trls.org Provides free civil legal assistance to low-income people with family, housing, probate, consumer, tax, education, and public benefits issues, guardian advocacy, and other issues.